toomanylog/Snapify/README.md

 3. Paste the copied XPath below the `// Add more XPaths for friends here` comment in the script.

 ### 4. Running the Script
-- After updating the XPaths, run the script in the console.
+- After updating the FULL XPaths, run the script in the console.
 - The script will continuously attempt to click the specified elements every second.

 ### 5. Example XPaths
-The default XPaths included in the script are as follows:
+The default FULL XPaths included in the script are as follows:
 <img align="left" src="https://imgur.com/GEt4ush.png" width=315 height=500>
 ```javascript
 const xpaths = [